Mo Faal

 Modou Lamin Faal (born 11 February 2003) is a Gambian professional footballer who plays as a forward for club Port Vale, on loan from club Wrexham.

 Faal moved from The Gambia to Birmingham, England, at the age of seven.
-He was spotted by West Bromwich Albion playing for Sutton Coldfield Town and joined the West Brom Academy in 2019.
+He was spotted by West Bromwich Albion playing for Sutton Coldfield Town.
+He joined the West Brom Academy in 2019.
 He made his professional debut in August 2021.
 He had five loan spells in three seasons, playing for Hereford, AFC Telford United, AFC Fylde, Doncaster Rovers, and Walsall.
 He was named National League North Player of the Month in February 2023 during Fylde's National League North title-winning season.
 He was signed for a club record £500,000 fee by Wrexham in August 2024.
-After Wrexham were promoted from League One at the end of the 2024–25 season, he returned to the division on loan with Port Vale in August 2025.
+After Wrexham were promoted from League One at the end of the 2024–25 season, he returned to the division on loan with Port Vale in August 2025 and then to League Two with Cheltenham Town in February 2026.
+He returned to Port Vale on a season-long loan for 2026–27.